Megatron: Transformers Cinematic Universe

 Like all characters in the film, Megatron was redesigned for purposes of realism and focus on the alien aspect of the Transformer race.
 However, he still retains some minor aspects of his Generation 1 design.
-As shown in the first film, he can transform his right hand into his iconic fusion cannon, and can also transform his right arm into a steel flail.
-In the second film, after Megatron's resurrection, his right arm could transform into a fusion cannon, coupled with a lobster claw-like blade/crushing device.
-In the third film, Instead of using a fusion cannon integrated into either of his arms, he uses a handheld version of it, which resembles a human shotgun, specifically a Lupara.
-In the fifth film, Megatron once again uses a fusion cannon integrated into his right arm as well as utilizing a handheld sword resembling a Congolese short sword.
+As shown in the first film, he can transform his right hand into his iconic fusion cannon and his right arm into a steel flail.
+He can also combine both of his hands to form a more powerful, long-barreled variation of his fusion cannon that functions akin to a sniper rifle.
+In the second film, after his resurrection, he can transform his right arm into a fusion cannon, coupled with a lobster claw-like blade.
+In the third film, he uses a handheld version of his fusion cannon, which resembles a human shotgun, specifically a Lupara.
+In the fourth and fifth film, Megatron (or Galvatron in the fourth film) once again uses a fusion cannon integrated into his right arm, as well as utilizing a handheld sword resembling a Congolese short sword in the fifth film.

 According to an early interview with Michael Bay, Megatron stands at 41 ft tall, but according to his profile in the second issue of the Transformers UK comic Megatron stands "35 ft tall" and weighs 8.6 tons.
-Additionally, the magazine and the Movie Guide states he is powered by a self-regenerating dark matter power core.
+Additionally, the magazine and the Movie Guide state he is powered by a self-regenerating dark matter power core.
 Hasbro has now said that Megatron officially stands 35 feet and weighs in at 5.7 metric tons.

-BotCon Malaysia 2007 featured a parking space which was "Reserved for Megatron".
-A car parked in the space had been totaled, presumably by the Decepticon leader for taking his spot.